seniorcreative/react-coding-test-oct-24/SOLUTION.md

 ### Notes

-Noting that in your README you've got node 16.
-Node 16 was end of support Sep 2023, so with that comes issues with compatibility and therefore vulnerabilities.
+In your README you've got node 16.
+Node 16 was end of support Sep 2023, so with that comes risk of compatibility vulnerabilities.

-I would recommend updating Node and also I would ask about the general strategy for keeping node package dependencies up to date on a regular basis
-(This can be done with dependabot reviews for example, typically done as per a SOC2-type 1 or 2 certification).
+I would recommend updating Node plus question the general strategy for keeping npm dependencies updated on a regular basis (As is done with dependabot reviews, typically for a SOC2-type 1/2 certification).

-I used nvm to swap down to the old version of node.
+I used `nvm` to swap down to the old version of node to run the required version stated in your README.

-In terms of upgrading packages and node versions I'm going to consider that out of the scope of this test but I am happy to discuss how I would go about doing this as it is something  I do regularly in my current position.
+In terms of upgrading packages and node versions, this as it is something I do regularly in my current position, typically by editing package locks and re-running `npm install` though I have much of a preference for using `yarn` and it's plugins like `yarn upgrade-interactive`.

 ## Reasoning

-I wanted to use localstorage, and react.context / contextProvider as I prefer it to props-drilling.
-I will say that it has been a long time since I have not worked outside of ts/tsx set up.
-I didn't want to spend time converting this project to typescript just for the sake of that.
+I wanted to use localstorage, and React's useContext hook as I prefer it to props-drilling.
+It has been a long time since I have not worked outside of ts/tsx.
+I decided to spend time coding the features rather than convering this project to typescript.

 ## Issues

-Incorrect prop types , and missing className attributes.
+Incorrect prop types, missing className attributes.
-Not clear to me how to differentiate when a vulnerability item from the JSON list is "patched", so had to make an assumption.
+Not clear how to differentiate when a vulnerability item from the JSON data source is "patched", so had to make an assumption.
 Normally this would be questioned as part of a kick-off meeting just to try and eradicate any unknowns.

+Have had to try a couple of different ways to load the JSON data - fetch, import, require etc. Assuming this is going to be coming from a real API, would try to code the async method to load this for if/when it needs to switch over.
+Could then use an .env var for the basePath of that API.
+Ended up moving the data into /public and fetching it.

 ## Testing

 In my day to day work ALL code has to meet minimum 80% test coverage.
 That would have meant mocking / spy functions.
 It can be quite long winded.
-I just added a couple of simple tests and fixed up the app.test.
+I just added a couple of simple tests and fixed up `app.test.js`

 ## Compromises
-I will say I have done 90% of this completely offline in about 4hrs with no code resources as I am on a plane to London.
-I've got some issues out of the box getting this running offline in Linux when running `yarn run start`, such as
+I will say I have done 90% of this completely offline in about 4hrs on a plane to London.
+I've got some issues out of the box getting this running offline in Linux when running `npm run start`:

 ```
 library: 'digital envelope routines',